 As a center of learning, Austin is also home to several other top notch museums.
 The Austin Museum of Art, Austin Children’s Museum, and LBJ Library and Museum are among the favorites.
 However, the Austin Nature and Science Center and Austin Zoo attract their share of visitors as well.

 Being nestled in the heart of the Texas Hill Country, Austin is surrounded by several natural attractions as well.
-Within the city limits are popular spots such as Town Lake, Barton Springs, and Zilker Park.
+Within the city limits are popular spots such as Lady Bird Lake, Barton Springs, and Zilker Park.
 A short drive away, visitors can find natural attractions such as the Lady Bird Johnson Wildflower Center, Longhorn Caverns State Park, and Inner Space Caverns.

 Sports are also a big draw in Austin.
 During the fall, visitors flock to the University of Texas’ Memorial Stadium to watch the fabled Longhorn football team in action.
 In the spring, the same can be true for the ‘Horns always competitive baseball squad.